igorkuznetsov1972/frontend-project-lvl1/README.md

 ##

-This repository is created as a first training project by Igor Kuznetsov studying at Hexlet frontend developper course.
+This repository is created as a first training project by Igor Kuznetsov studying at Hexlet frontend developer course.
 [Read more about Hexlet (in Russian)](https://ru.hexlet.io/pages/about?utm_source=github&utm_medium=link&utm_campaign=nodejs-package).
 ##

 # frontend-project-lvl1